Unscripted Content

 The Melting Pot

-The Melting Pot is a dating show format I created while interning at Lighthearted Entertainment.
-Over 8 weeks, 16 singles move into the Melting Pot compound with the goal of finding their true love and making it to the end of the game with them.
+The Melting Pot is a dating show I created while interning at Lighthearted Entertainment.
+Over 8 weeks, 16 singles move into the Melting Pot compound with the goal of finding their true love, and making it to the end of the game with them.

-Each week they are paired up with their fellow singles based on how they rank each other.
+Each week, they are paired up with their fellow singles based on how they rank each other in terms of compatibility.

 Once paired up, the couples compete in a Compatibility Competition, the winners of which receive an extraordinary Escape Date, while the three worst-performing pairs face elimination.